FudaWiki/fudawiki-files/hanafuda/games/minhwatu.md

 * **plus** the value of any *yaku* they captured times the number of players,
 * **minus** the value of any *yaku* made by another player.

-The total number of points distributed each round will always total 240.
+The total number of points distributed each round will be always 240.

 *Note: In real-life 5-player games the score total is usually 250 due to a 10-point joker or bonus 10 points.
 This may not apply in digital games.*